 Zero-Shot Results (ICML 2024)

-On the Monash Forecasting Archive — 23+ datasets spanning diverse domains — TimesFM ranked in the top three models evaluated zero-shot, outperforming ARIMA, ETS, DeepAR, and llmtime (GPT-3.5) despite llmtime being “orders of magnitude larger.”6
+On the Monash Forecasting Archive — 23+ datasets spanning diverse domains — TimesFM ranked in the top three models evaluated zero-shot, outperforming ARIMA, ETS, DeepAR, and llmtime (GPT-3.5) despite llmtime being “orders of magnitude larger.”
+(ICML 2024 poster: “A decoder-only foundation model for time-series forecasting.”)

 On ETT (Electricity Transformer Temperature) long-horizon benchmarks, TimesFM’s zero-shot MAE matched supervised PatchTST — a model trained directly on target data.
 That result is the clearest demonstration of the pretrained-model thesis: comparable accuracy without dataset-specific training.